CDSP-SCPO/site-DIME-SHS/content/instruments/elipss.en.md

 # Objectives
 The purpose of Dime Quanti is to give the scientific community the means to produce data to the highest methodological standards.

-Because the Elipss sample is randomly drawn, the academic surveys selected can achieve the benchmark criteria of statistical quality.
-In addition, the longitudinal nature of the survey is a strong feature, since there exist very few large-scale panel data for social science research.
+Because the Elipss sample was randomly drawn, the academic surveys selected was able to achieve the benchmark criteria of statistical quality.
+In addition, the longitudinal nature of the survey was a strong feature, since there exist very few large-scale panel data for social science research.

-A secondary objective of the Dime Quanti project is to develop methodological research, in particular by supporting innovative projects and experiments on survey design.
+A secondary objective of the Dime Quanti project was to develop methodological research, in particular by supporting innovative projects and experiments on survey design.

-Finally, the documentation and dissemination of the data produced by the project is intended to promote their reuse and therefore to contribute to cumulative research processes.
+Finally, the documentation and dissemination of the data produced by the project was intended to promote their reuse and therefore to contribute to cumulative research processes.

 # Positioning
 Elipss is part of an international landscape of online panels intended for the scientific community.
 Use of the Internet has developed very quickly in the last 15 years in the field of marketing surveys and opinion polls, mainly because of the low costs and speed of collection possible with the web.

 In a report on online surveys (Baker[^1], 2010), AAPOR (American Association for Public Opinion Research) draws attention to the significant biases in online “access” or “opt-in” panels as a way of conducting general population surveys.
 Although Internet access has grown rapidly since the early 2000s, part of the population is still off-line.
 In France in 2017, for example, 15% of the population were still without home Internet access.
 This lack of coverage automatically excludes part of the population from online surveys.
 Moreover, the use of access or opt-in panels with non-probabilistic samples casts doubt on their representativeness and on the extrapolation of results.